 endpoint key convertto update any existing deployment keys to include the client ID and secret.

 - -h, --help

 Show the version and exit.

 Auth Client ID for this Globus Connect Server Endpoint.
-See https://auth.globus.org/v2/web/developers to create this ID.
+See the note above for when to use this option.

 - -o, --owner USERNAME (required)